alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 EZClientAuth gains this flexibility by adhering to the principles of Domain Driven Design (DDD) and Protocol Oriented Programming (POP).
 More on these codebase-saving paradigms later.

 Today we'll be hacking with Swift.
-However, I promise that the domain driven core of EZClientAuth makes it conceptually portable to any langauge with interfaces (i.e. most).
+However, I promise that the domain driven core of EZClientAuth makes it conceptually portable to any language with interfaces (i.e. most).

 Here's what EZClientAuth is capable of: